VincentTam/vincenttam.github.io/source/_posts/2015-05-16-one-use-of-google-cache.markdown

 smoothly, then the old files in the home folder can then be safely deleted.

-{% include_code A little script for moving the files lang:sh custom_move.sh %}
+{% include_code A little script for moving the files lang:sh custom-move.sh %}

 If I use single quotes to surround the destination (e.g.
 `'~/.../$newf'`), the syntax highlighting for `$newf` will be *gone*